| Size | Price | Stock | Qty |

 Blood was collected for WBA at the baseline (WBA0) and for pharmacokinetic (PK) and WBA determinations on days 13 and 14 (at 0, 1, 2, 3, 6, 8, and 12 h postdosing).
 Plasma was separated immediately after collection and stored at −20°C for PK determinations.
 Total plasma concentrations of Sutezolid/PNU-100480 and PNU-101603 were determined using a validated high-pressure liquid chromatography-tandem mass spectrometry method by Advion BioServices (Ithaca, NY), as previously described.
 [2] After providing written informed consent, subjects were randomly assigned in blocks of 7–9 to Sutezolid 600 mg BID (N = 25) or 1200 mg QD (N = 25), or to a positive control of weight adjusted fixed dose combination tablets consisting of isoniazid, rifampin, pyrazinamide, and ethambutol (HRZE, N = 9).
 The purpose of this group was to ascertain comparability of laboratory methods to other EBA trials.
 Sutezolid was administered as 200 mg tablets.
 All treatments were administered on an inpatient basis.
 Neither subjects nor investigators were blinded to assigned treatment.
 Laboratory staff performing the sputum and whole blood assays was unaware of treatment allocation.
 After discharge all subjects were referred for a full course of standard antituberculosis treatment.[3] |

-A preliminary evaluation of the pharmacokinetic behavior and metabolism of 6/Sutezolid in the rat was encouraging.
-Compound 6 was well absorbed after oral administration, although significant first-pass metabolism to the sulfoxide 7 and, to a much lesser extent, the sulfone 8 was observed.
-In a gratifying result, the combined plasma concentrations of 6 and/or 7 were found to be quite high and persistent; both 7 and 8 exhibit in vitro activity against M. tuberculosis similar to that of 6.
+Preliminary assessments of the pharmacokinetic behavior and metabolism of compound 6/surezodil in rats were encouraging.
+Compound 6 was well absorbed after oral administration, but significant first-pass metabolism was observed, producing sulfoxide 7 and a small amount of sulfone 8.
+Encouragingly, the total plasma concentrations of compounds 6 and/or 7 were fairly high and sustained; compounds 7 and 8 both showed similar in vitro anti-tuberculosis activity to compound 6.
 [1]

-Treatment with Sutezolid was generally safe and well tolerated.
-No subject required dose reduction or premature discontinuation due to adverse events or abnormal laboratory parameters.
-There were no instances of anemia or thrombocytopenia.
-There was no effect of sutezolid on the QTc interval, with changes from baseline to day 14 of −4.2±14.5 msec and −3.1±12.1 msec (mean±SD) in the 600 mg BID and 1200 mg QD arms, respectively.
-Treatment-emergent adverse events were distributed evenly across the Sutezolid arms and were mainly classified as mild (n = 26) or moderate (n = 13) in severity.
-A total of 7 Sutezolid-treated subjects (14%) experienced mild or moderate increases in alanine transaminase (ALT).
-Cases were distributed in both men and women (5∶2) and in both the BID and QD treatment arms (4∶3).
-None occurred in HIV-1 seropositive individuals.
+Treatment with sultazolide was generally safe and well-tolerated.
+No subjects required dose reduction or early discontinuation of treatment due to adverse events or abnormal laboratory findings.
+No anemia or thrombocytopenia occurred.
+Sultazolide had no effect on the QTc interval; the changes from baseline in the 600 mg twice-daily and 1200 mg once-daily groups were -4.2 ± 14.5 ms and -3.1 ± 12.1 ms (mean ± standard deviation), respectively.
+Adverse events during treatment were evenly distributed across the sultazolide treatment groups, mainly classified as mild (n = 26) or moderate (n = 13).
+A total of 7 subjects (14%) treated with sultazolide experienced mild or moderate elevations in alanine aminotransferase (ALT).
+Cases were distributed between males and females (5:2) and between the twice-daily (BID) and once-daily (QD) treatment groups (4:3).
+None of the cases occurred in HIV-1 seropositive individuals.
 No other predisposing factors were identified.
-ALT values for these subjects increased from 34±24 IU/L at baseline (mean±SD) to 173±34 IU/L on day 15 (reference range, 6–48 IU/L) (figure 6).
-ALT increases were accompanied by smaller increases in AST, but not by changes in alkaline phosphatase or bilirubin.
-None of the subjects experienced symptoms of drug-induced liver injury.
-None met Hy's criteria for serious liver injury.
-All 7 subjects completed their assigned Sutezolid treatment and began standard TB therapy without interruption.
-Five of the 7 subjects were recalled for repeat testing on day 22, by which time values had declined to 75±28 IU/L. Values for all patients had returned to normal on day 42 (24±9 IU/L).[3]
+The ALT levels of these subjects increased from 34±24 IU/L (mean ± standard deviation) at baseline to 173±34 IU/L (reference range, 6–48 IU/L) on day 15 (Figure 6).
+The increase in ALT was accompanied by a slight increase in AST, but there were no changes in alkaline phosphatase or bilirubin.
+None of the subjects developed symptoms of drug-induced liver injury.
+None of the subjects met the criteria for severe liver injury for Hy.
+All 7 subjects completed their assigned sultezolid treatment and successfully started standard tuberculosis treatment.
+Five of the 7 subjects were recalled for retesting on day 22, at which time the ALT level had decreased to 75±28 IU/L. By day 42, all patients' values had returned to normal (24±9 IU/L).
+[3]

 |